ThomasLadder/Object-Recognition-Facial-Recognition/README.md

 The main adjustment I have made to the model is a single change in labeling.
 I changed the label of "cell phone" to "gun", which means every time the model recognizes a cell phone, it will label it as "gun".
 This is to get conversation started by framing an example of a deadly mistake that real humans have made.

 ## Facial-Recongition
-Facial-Recognition will be ran on Macbook Pro.
+Facial-Recognition runs on Macbook Pro with MacOS Mojave 10.14.6.
 Facial-Recognition uses FaceDetection.py and TakePic.py.
 Demo requires Tensorflow, OpenCV, and Dlib.
+Used pip version 19.2.1 for installs.

 ### Usage
 This demo uses two scripts, FaceDetection.py and TakePic.py.
 Both are located in the FacialRecogntion directory.
 Navigate to the FacialDetection directory to begin: